AlexRed29/GTASymlinkGenerator/README.md

 - Quite simple interface (Windows **CMD**).
 - For security reasons, it asks us if it will be for a **Total Conversion Mod**.
 - Confirmation of required folders and files (***"Anim", "Audio", "Models"***, etc.).
+- File/folder check (If a folder is missing, the "Symlink" will not be created until that folder is created).
+- Multilanguage support (English, Spanish, Portuguese)!
 - Portable (No need to install anything!).
 <br> <br> <br>